 Also develops advanced skills to succeed in legal research and writing assignments.
 Emphasis on components of legal arguments and reliance on common law reasoning and statutory interpretation.

 Develop research, legal reasoning and writing skills to meet the standard requirements of U.S. law schools and firms.

 Introduce students to the judicial precedent and statutory interpretation in Common Law jurisdictions.

 Familiarize students to effective research strategies, use of primary and secondary research materials, and professional legal writing by completing a writing project as a course requirement.

-Kevin Fandl, Chief of Alternatives to Detention Unit at the U.S. Immigration and Customs Enforcement and former Fulbright Fellow (Colombia), specializes in International Trade Law and economic development.
+Kevin Fandl, Deputy Chief of Staff for U.S. Immigration and Customs Enforcement and former Fulbright Fellow (Colombia), specializes in International Trade Law and economic development.
 Professor Fandl is adjunct faculty at the American University Washington College of Law since 2004, where he has been teaching Legal English and Legal Writing since 2004.
 Mr. Fandl has significant experience teaching Legal English in other countries, including Chile, Colombia and the Dominican Republic.

 Comprehensive training of the Common Law and the U.S. Legal System

 Understanding the U.S. Legal System and its institutions

 Analyze the impact of U.S. law on international organizations